 - If a device should be, in some way, progressing toward this security update, but its status cannot be inferred, it will count as Status Unknown.
 Devices not using Windows Update are the most likely devices to fall into this category.

 Microsoft uses diagnostic data to determine whether devices that use Windows Update are ready for a feature update in order to ensure a smooth experience.
-When Microsoft determines a device is not ready to update due to a known issue, a compatibility hold is generated to delay the device’s upgrade and safeguard the end-user experience.
+When Microsoft determines a device is not ready to update due to a known issue, a safeguard hold is generated to delay the device's upgrade and protect the end-user experience.
 Holds are released over time as diagnostic data is analyzed and fixes are addressed.
-Details are provided on some, but not all compatibility holds on the Windows 10 release information page for any given release.
+Details are provided on some, but not all safeguard holds on the Windows 10 release information page for any given release.

 Queries for safeguard holds

 Update Compliance reporting offers two queries to help you retrieve data related to safeguard holds.
 The first query shows the device data for all devices that are affected by safeguard holds.
 The second query shows data specific to devices running the target build.